MukundiRams/visco/docs/source/tutorials/tutorials.rst

 - `-da` is the dashboard address,
 - `-csr` is the chunk size along the row.

 We compressed the data with a compression rank of 1, retaining only the components corresponding to the first singular value.

-After compression, the data is stored as `meerkat-sim.zarr`.
+The compression results are stored as `meerkat-sim.zarr`.
+In this Zarr store, the data are stored as separate components U,S,V for each correlation and baseline.
+U,S, and V correspond to the resulting matrices from singular value decomposition (SVD).

 Decompressing the Compressed Data
 ---------------------------------